padogrid/bundle-hazelcast-4n5-app-perf_test_sb-cluster-sb/README.md

 #### hazelcast.xml

-:exclamation: Starting Hazelcast 4.2, this element must be set to `true` for `LatestUpdateMergePolicy`.
+❗️ Starting Hazelcast 4.2, this element must be set to `true` for `LatestUpdateMergePolicy`.
 If your Hazelcast version number is less than 4.2 then you must remove the `per-entry-stats-enabled` element from the `hazelcast.xml` file.

 ```bash
 cd_cluster sb